syepesc/some_ai/langchain/README.md

 ## How-to run a jupyter notebook

+1. Read and execute the [How-to run the project](#how-to-run-the-project) section.
-1. Run `poetry run jupyter notebook`.
+2. Run `poetry run jupyter notebook`.
-2. Open your browser on `http://localhost:8888`.
+3. Open your browser on `http://localhost:8888`.
-3. Select the notebook you want to run.
+4. Select the notebook you want to run.

 ## How-to run python linter

-1. To lint and format code run: `poetry run black .`.`.
+1. To lint and format code run: `poetry run black .`.
 2. For format and lint check in CI run: `poetry run black . --check`.